What is Rooibos

 Rooibos is a spiky shrub endemic to South Africa with a rich and storied history dating back to the indigenous inhabitants of the Cederberg Region, the Khoi San.
-Rooibos is a fynbos species within the Cape Floral Kingdom, and is unique to the Western Cape Region of South Africa.
+Rooibos is a fynbos species within the Cape Floral Kingdom and is unique to the Western Cape in South Africa.
 The botanical name for the rooibos plant is Aspalathus linearis.
 In many countries, rooibos is known as "red tea", "redbush", or "African red tea".

 Rooibos Uses